hugoam/two/ARTICLE.md

 [mud](https://github.com/hugoam/mud) is an all-purpose c++ app prototyping library, focused towards live graphical apps and games.
 mud contains all the essential building blocks to develop lean c++ apps from scratch, providing [reflection](https://github.com/hugoam/mud#reflection) and low level [generic](https://github.com/hugoam/mud#generic-features) algorithms, an [immediate ui](https://github.com/hugoam/mud#ui) paradigm, and an immediate minimalistic and flexible [graphics renderer](https://github.com/hugoam/mud#graphics).

-In essence, mud aims to be the **quickest and simplest** way to prototype a c++ graphical application.
+In essence, mud aims to gather the quickest and simplest building blocks to prototype a c++ graphical application.
 It handles the problem of the code you **don't** want to write, and **should not have** to write, whenever prototyping an app.
 As such the core principle in mud is : **don't repeat yourself**, and we take this aim very seriously.
 We also believe it's a principle that is way too often disregarded.

 mud consists of a set of 6 small, self-contained libraries rather than a single one: 6 building blocks essential to prototyping any c++ app.